johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Goal

-The intent is to make it possible for a zone owner to specify what role each DNS provider should fulfill in sufficient detail to henceforth not be forced to get involved in operations of the DNS providers or in synchronization between them.
+The intent is to make it possible for a zone owner to specify what role each DNS provider should fulfill.
+The specification should be sufficiently detailed to allow the zone owner to henceforth not be forced to get involved in operations of the DNS providers or in synchronization between them.

 I.e. once the multi-provider setup is in operation (and as long as the zone owner does not explicitly change the instructions) the DNS